Plea for Freedom

 Plea For Freedom: NR5676-2, PLEA FOR FREEDOM, and JE

-"NR" in the matrix number identifies Nashville Records and "JE" is believed to be the mastering engineer's initials
+"NR" in the matrix number identifies Nashville Records as the pressing plant.
+"JE" are the initials of Nashville Records' lacquer mastering engineer John Eberle.

 The Hard Way Down